 Amina Ghorob, Deputy Director of Development

 Amina Ghorob is a sophomore at Westlake High School.
 She has been involved with JSA, since the first day of school, and absolutely fell in love with it.
-Since it is in Amina’s interest for working in politics, she loves how everyone can speak in discussion, engage in activism, and create in unity.
+Since it is in Amina’s interest for working in politics, she loves how everyone can speak in a discussion, engage in activism, and create in unity.

-Outside of JSA, Amina is very involved within her community.
+Outside of JSA, Amina is very involved in her community.
 She has her own skincare company NatNatNatural for three successful years, is the president of YEACal organization, and is the teen advisor for Agoura Hills and Thousand Oaks.
-On her free time, Amina is most likely playing her drums or piano, trying to invent or create something new to make her life easier, or watching her shows on Netflix.
+In her free time, Amina is most likely playing her drums or piano, trying to invent or create something new to make her life easier, or watching her shows on Netflix.

 Shayna Gerard, Deputy Director of Development